 Importing a FBA Model into KBase requires you to specify a reaction IDs for the biomass producing equations in the model.
 For a FBA Model of an individual organism, there will be a single biomass equation, while a community model may have multiple biomass producing equations.
 In the FBAModelReactions table, denote the biomass producing reaction of an individual organism, or the first in a community model, with an ID such as “bio1” so that this reaction is easily identifiable.
 For subsequent biomass producing reactions in a community model, it is recommended that you use “bio2” for the second biomass producing reaction, “bio3” for the third, and so on.

 After you’ve formatted your TSV/XLS file, follow these steps to upload an FBA model:

 For metabolic modeling apps, correctly associating a genome with the user uploaded models is necessary for ensuring fidelity between the genome annotations and gene-protein-reactions in the metabolic model.
 This means that the gene IDs between the model and genome need to match.
 Occasionally, researchers will use locus tags or gene IDs for constructing metabolic models that are different than those found commonly in reference genomes.
 If the gene IDs do not match, you will need to change either the model or the genome to ensure their gene IDs match.
 One way to accomplish this is to locate the genome used as the reference for building the model – based on shared gene IDs – and to upload this genome into KBase before uploading the model and associating it with the genome.
 If the user cannot locate the genome with the gene IDs used to build the model, the best option for reconciling the gene IDs is to edit the model file (as SBML or TSV) to change the gene IDs contained therein to match the gene IDs of the genome.
-See this Help Desk ticket for a detailed example of how to accomplish this.
+See this public Help Board ticket for a detailed example of how to accomplish this.